|Nutrition Facts (per serving)|

 Most bread machines work with similar standards, and a medium range one is similar in price to the next one.
 Before buying one, take into consideration the space you have in your kitchen and how often you're planning on using the machine.
 The advantage of some machines is that they make more than one loaf at the same time, but they occupy a lot of space.
 Others make just one small loaf but are small in comparison.
 Assess your needs before acquiring one or upgrading the one you already have.
 Follow the manufacturer's instructions on how to properly add the ingredients into the machine, and don't miss out on this tasty bread with a kick.

-- 1 1/2 tablespoons butter, cut into small pieces
+1 1/2 tablespoons unsalted butter, cut into small pieces

-- 1/4 cup Monterey Jack cheese, or Mexican blend; finely shredded
+1/4 cup finely shredded Monterey Jack cheese, or Mexican blend

 Remove the stem end of the jalapeño pepper.
 Slice the pepper in half lengthwise.
 With a small spoon, scrape out the seeds and light-colored ribs.
 Mince the pepper finely.